jhofseth/QED-Vacuum-Thrust-Control/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

+## Useful Equations
-### Comprehensive Tactical Toolkit: Propulsion Equations in Disformal QED-Emergent Gravity (DQED-EG)
+### Comprehensive Tactical Toolkit: Propulsion Equations in the Unified Field Framework

-These equations constitute the updated practical toolkit derived from the refined **Disformal QED-Emergent Gravity: The Grand Unification of the 95 GeV Resonance, Vacuum Refractive Optics, and Metric Engineering** (i.e., DQED-EG Theory, white paper accessed December 31, 2025).
-The shift to a pure disformal scalar $\phi$ eliminates prior tensor ambiguities, grounding propulsion in vacuum refractive index gradients sourced by strong magnetic fields.
-All terms are tree-level geometric or strong-field catalyzed; effects speculative and gradient-dependent.
+These equations constitute the updated practical toolkit derived from **The Unified Field: Disformal QED, the 95 GeV Resonance, and the Metric Engineering of Static Levitation** (i.e., Unified Field Theory, accessed January 1, 2026).
+The framework centers on vacuum refractive index gradients modulated by the 95 GeV scalar resonance, with non-linear enhancements via the Axion-Scalar (AS) parameter.
+All terms are derived from Euler-Heisenberg action, disformal coupling, and resonant contributions; effects speculative and gradient-dependent.

 #### Magnetic Field Inputs

-High opposing gradients maximize $\mathcal{F}$ and $\nabla \phi$.
+High opposing gradients maximize vacuum stress and $\nabla n$.

 **Precise Axial Field (for solenoid/Halbach stacks):**